The Solution: Taking Charge of Our Own Energy

 - Hot Fact -

-- The U.S. has abundant renewable energy potential — including offshore wind on our coasts and on the Great Lakes, onshore wind through middle-America, and solar energy almost everywhere, especially in the Southwest.(xviii)
+- The U.S. has abundant renewable energy potential — including offshore wind on our coasts and on the Great Lakes, onshore wind through middle-America, and solar energy almost everywhere, especially in the Southwest.(xvii)

-- Clean energy creates far more jobs per unit of energy than fossil fuels.
+- Clean energy creates far more jobs per unit of energy than fossil fuels, according to an Energy Policy article.
+In 2016, nearly 374,000 Americans worked in solar, over twice the number working in fossil fuel electrical generation.(xvi)

 Key Supporting Facts: